 Priority Areas for All Grant Programs

-We support projects and strategies that prevent chronic health conditions by promoting healthy eating and active living through one or more of the following:
+We support projects and strategies that prevent or manage chronic health conditions by promoting healthy eating and active living through one or more of the following:

-- Education about the health implications of obesity, poor nutrition, and inactivity
+- Education about the health benefits of a healthy weight, good nutrition, and physical activity

 - Environmental changes that make healthy choices the easy choices